 Can you die from a cat allergy?

 For the most part, a cat allergy won’t kill you.
-If you get an allergic reaction, you will develop mild symptoms, and that’s it.
+If you get an allergic reaction, you will likely develop mild symptoms.
 But in more severe cases, a person can develop a condition called Anaphylaxis.
-Anaphylaxis is a life threating.
+Anaphylaxis is a life-threatening condition and needs instant attention.